13 Foods You Should Never Eat Past the Expiration Date

 It may seem like spreads and sauces last forever, but just because they’re in a glass jar tucked away in the cool refrigerator doesn’t mean they’re untouchable by bacteria.
 “Once you’ve opened the lid, that safety seal is broken, and you should be using that condiment in a timely fashion,” says Crandall.
 “In addition, as we make sandwiches for example, we dip our knife into the spread container and wipe it onto the sandwich and then dip it back into the container.
 By doing this you’re putting some of that bacteria back into the container.”
 Mustard can last up to a year in the fridge, but chuck the salsa after 1 month, mayo after 2, BBQ sauce after 4 months, and ketchup after 6, according to New York’s Department of Agriculture.
 But if you notice any water floating on top, discoloration, or weird smells—just toss it no matter how long it’s been refrigerated.
 And while you’re cleaning out the fridge, check out the 16 things you never knew had an expiration date.

-Green juices may be filling up your Instagram feeds daily, but they should not find a permanent home in your refrigerator.
-Cold-pressed or raw juices are incredibly popular among the health-conscious because they’re nutrient-dense, but it’s important to consume them very soon after buying.
-Unlike typical processed juices which undergo pasteurization to kill off harmful bacteria and increase shelf life, these raw juices are not pasteurized, making them much more prone to bacteria contamination.
-Only buy from the refrigerated sections of your local juice bar and drink it on the spot if you’re not pregnant or have a compromised immune system.
-Otherwise, boil fresh juice to keep safe, says the Academy of Nutrition and Dietetics.
+Green juices may be filling up your Instagram feeds daily, but raw versions should not find a permanent home in your refrigerator.
+Raw, untreated juices are incredibly popular among the health-conscious because they’re nutrient-dense, but it’s important to consume them very soon after buying.
+Unlike typical processed juices which undergo pasteurization to kill off harmful bacteria and increase shelf life, these raw juices are not pasteurized, making them much more prone to bacterial contamination.
+Some cold-pressed juices are treated with high pressure processing, sometimes called cold pasteurization.
+This can extend the shelf life of fresh juice to about 30 days, and they’re usually fine when refrigerated properly for five days after opening.
+Be sure to check a product’s label for the use by date and handling instructions.
 And then go ahead and toss these foods that are expired in your fridge right now.

 With fresh meat you’re usually dealing with a “sell by” date, which tells the store the last day it can keep that product out for sale.
 What does this mean for you?
 You either need to eat it or freeze it when you get home.
 “The ‘sell by’ is telling the store when it should be the last day to have it on their shelf.
 They may even be discounting the food to try to get rid of it if it’s the last day they can have it on their shelves,” says Crandall.
 A lot of fresh raw meat is also contaminated with Salmonella, E. coli, or other bacteria.
 With that in mind, it’s very important to cook the meat at the proper temperatures as a greater defense against bacteria.